 Power Discretes, which include products like MOSFETs and IGBTs, have seen the involvement of companies like Vanguard and HHGrace for a considerable period.
 These companies boast a more comprehensive process platform and vehicle certification compared to many competitors.
 However, a wave of Chinese contenders, supported by national policies favoring electric vehicles and solar initiatives, are ready to enter the market.
 This includes mainstream foundries like HHGrace, SMIC, Nexchip, and CanSemi, as well as smaller Chinese IDMs and foundries like GTA and CRMicro.
 If China significantly ramps up its production capacity, it could intensify global competition in the Power Discrete manufacturing sector.
 This could lead to price wars among local Chinese businesses and potentially impact the order books and clientele of Taiwanese companies.

 In summary, as China actively encourages both global and domestic IC designers to strengthen its local manufacturing presence, there is a possibility of flooding the global market with mature processes, which could ignite a price war.
-TrendForce predicts that as China’s mature process capacities continue to grow, the localization trends for Driver IC, CIS/ISP, and Power Discretes will become more prominent.
+TrendForce predicts that as China’s mature process capacities continue to grow, the localization trends for Driver IC, CIS/ISP, and Power Discretes will become more important.
 Second and third-tier foundries with similar process platforms and capacities may face risks of losing clients and experiencing pricing pressures.
 Taiwanese industry leaders like UMC, PSMC, and Vanguard, known for their specialty processes, will find themselves at the center of this battle.
-The key to success will lie in technological prowess and efficient production yields.
+The key to success will lie in technological expertise and efficient production yields.

 About Our Team